Cognitive Behavior Therapy for Anxiety

 We all have a belief system but not all the things we believe are actually true.
 We can change what is good and what is right and jumble it up in our minds with beliefs that are harmful and wrong.
 Let’s say that you have a fear of snakes because you stepped on one as a child and it bit you.

-You have an opportunity to visit an aquarium but don’t go because you’re worried that the snakes might get out of their cages and you’ll get bitten.
+You have an opportunity to visit a zoo but don’t go because you’re worried that the snakes might get out of their cages and you’ll get bitten.
 Even thinking about getting bitten again makes you feel like you’re going to faint.
 Your heart starts pounding and your head begins to ache.

 In this example, I think it is important to remember that I am disputing my thoughts to feel better where I am, since I am not at the zoo, or near any snakes.